Giantpizzahead/judgelite/README.md

 In order to use JudgeLite, you'll need to first create some problems to submit to!
 Luckily, the file structure for creating problems is pretty easy to follow (uses <a href="https://yaml.org/">YAML</a> and <a href="https://www.markdownguide.org/">Markdown</a>).
 Take a look at the sample problem structure in the **sample_problem_info** directory for an example set of problems.
 A more detailed Wiki page about problem creation can be found <a href="https://github.com/Giantpizzahead/judgelite/wiki/Creating-Problems">here</a>.

+## Contributing

+We welcome contributions of all kinds, whether they're bug reports, feature requests, or pull requests!
+See the [contributing guidelines](https://github.com/Giantpizzahead/judgelite/blob/master/CONTRIBUTING.md) for more details.

 ## License

-JudgeLite is distributed under the MIT License.
+JudgeLite is distributed under the [MIT License](https://github.com/Giantpizzahead/judgelite/blob/master/LICENSE).
 This means that you are **free to customize anything you want**, as long as you distribute your work under the MIT License as well.

 ## Credits